hurbcom/challenge-bravo/pull-request.md

 For this, see [that](TODO-swagger)

 # TODOS
-- Fazer um if para buscar pela API ou não (DIFICIL)
-    - codar o bypass, quando a moeda não existir na API de conversão, baseado no exchange_api
+- Colocar um CI no github
 - Colocar um linter no projeto
 - Colocar o swagger na API
-- Colocar um CI no github
 - tentar expor o test coverage (opcional)